Katharine Weber’s first five highly-praised and award-winning novels have made her a book club favorite.

 Katharine grew up in New York City and has lived in rural Connecticut since 1976, when she married the cultural historian Nicholas Fox Weber.
 She also spends parts of the year in West Cork, Ireland, and in London.

-Katharine is going into her seventh year as the Richard L. Thomas Visiting Professor of Creative Writing at Kenyon College.
+Katharine is in her seventh year as the Richard L. Thomas Visiting Professor of Creative Writing at Kenyon College.
 She has previously taught creative writing at Yale University (for eight years), and was an Adjunct Assistant Professor in the graduate writing program in the School of the Arts at Columbia University for six years.
-She has taught at various international writing workshops, from the Paris Writers Workshop several summers in a row to the San Miguel de Allende Writers Conference.
-In Summer 2018, she is teaching a week-long novel workshop at the West Cork Literary Festival in Ireland.
+She has taught at various international writing workshops, from the Paris Writers Workshop several summers in a row to the San Miguel de Allende Writers Conference in 2017 and the West Cork Literary Festival in Ireland in 2018.